kdeldycke/kevin-deldycke-blog/content/posts/kdenlive-04-for-mandriva-20070.md

 date: 2007-04-07 10:35:12
 title: KDEnlive 0.4 for Mandriva 2007.0
-tags: KDE, kdenlive, Linux, Mandriva, RPM, Video
+tags: KDE, Kdenlive, Linux, Mandriva, RPM, Video

 The [KDEnlive](http://kdenlive.sourceforge.net) included in Mandriva 2007.0 is pretty old (version 0.2.4).
 Last night I decided to backport the 0.4 release from cooker to Mandriva 2007.0.
 It is [available in my RPM repository](http://github.com/kdeldycke/mandriva-specs).